leventekovacs/contact-management-system/README.md

-# This is my first Spring Boot REST API Project with cloud based postgresql database and tests
+# Telemarketing Contanct Management System (Backend part)

-The frontend is under development.
+This is my first heroku cloud based Spring Boot REST API Project with postgresql database and tests The frontend is under development.